breadispan/TurnCounter/Readme.md

 ## Configuration

-Currently, `ExoYsTurnCounter` does not have customizable settings in the menu, but you can modify the colors and turn thresholds directly in the code if needed.
+Currently, `TurnCounter` does not have customizable settings in the menu, but you can modify the colors and turn thresholds directly in the code if needed.

 ## Developer Notes